2015 Summer Internships for Harvard Students

 The summer internship program for Harvard students at Dumbarton Oaks has met with great success in recent years.
 Harvard undergraduate and graduate students have worked on a variety of institutional projects ranging from online exhibits and garden excavations to preparation of publications and the mounting of exhibitions.

-The 2015 term of Summer internship appointments is from June 1 to August 7.
-Summer internships typically last eight to ten weeks and carry a stipend of $13/hour for a 35-hour week.
+The 2016 internships will be announce in the late fall of 2015.
+Summer internships typically last eight to ten weeks and carry a stipend of $15/hour for a 35-hour week.
 Housing and subsidized lunch in the refectory ($5/day) are provided.
 For more details, please write to Internships@doaks.org.

+We will welcome applications for the 2016 internships beginning in December 2015.
 To apply for an internship, please send (1) your résumé, (2) a statement of interest describing any relevant experience and how this internship fits into your personal and professional development, and (3) a separate sheet with the names of two referees familiar with your scholarly work, along with their titles and contact information (preferably as one PDF document) to Internships@doaks.org.
-The deadline for applications is March 2, 2015.
+The deadline for applications is February 19, 2016.

 2015 Summer Internships